ahmedsza/ailabtest/lab5.md

     ```
     dotnet new console -n AzureAIAgent5
     cd AzureAIAgent5
     ```

+1. **Prepare a Sample File**

-    Create a folder data in the AzureAIAgent5 directory.
+    Create a folder `data` in the AzureAIAgent5 directory.
 Copy intro_rag.md from the repo into the data directory.

-2. **Create Necessary User Secrets**

-    Create user secrets by updating `"Your Azure AI Project Connection String"` with your actual connection string and running the following from the command line:
+1. **Add Necessary NuGet Packages**

+    Add the required NuGet packages for Azure AI Agent Service and Azure Identity:
     ```
-    dotnet user-secrets init
-    dotnet user-secrets set "AzureAI:ProjectConnectionString" "Your Azure AI Project Connection String"
+    dotnet add package Azure.AI.Projects --version 1.0.0-beta.6
+    dotnet add package Azure.Identity
+    dotnet add package Microsoft.Extensions.Configuration
+    dotnet add package Microsoft.Extensions.Configuration.Json
     ```

-3. **Add Application Settings**
+1. **Add Application Settings**

     Create a new file named `appsettings.json` in the root of your project and add the following content:
     ```json
     {
         "AzureAI": {
+            "ProjectConnectionString": "<your-connection-string>",
-            "ModelName": "gpt-4o"
+            "ModelName": "<your-model-name>"
         }
     }
     ```
+    **NOTE**:
+    - Replace `<your-connection-string>` with your actual Azure AI Project connection string.
+    - Replace `<your-model-name>` with the name of the model you want to use (e.g., "gpt-4o").

-4. **Add appsettings.json to the Project**
+1. **Add appsettings.json to the Project**

     Ensure that `appsettings.json` is included in your project.
 You can do this by right-clicking on the project in Visual Studio and selecting "Add" > "Existing Item..." and then selecting `appsettings.json`.
     Alternatively, you can add it manually in the `.csproj` file by adding the following lines: